 Lékó’s first encounter as a participant in a super tournament occurred as a 15 year old in 1995, when he created a minor sensation by placing 3rd at the category 17 Dortmund event.
 Between 1995 and 1997, he capitalised on his success and started building his reputation by winning several GM tournaments in Denmark, Cuba and Columbia (Yopal (1997)).
 In 1998 he came in second behind Viswanathan Anand at the category 18 Tilburg Fontys (1998).
 Lékó’s first super tournament victory came at the category 19 tourney at Dortmund in 1999.
 The following year, he placed =2nd with 8/13, a point and a half behind Garry Kasparov at the category 18 Wijk aan Zee Corus (2000), and =3rd behind Kasparov and Kramnik at the category 21 Linares (2000).
 His form continued into 2001 when he came 3rd at Dortmund, a category 21 event that year, and then into 2002 when he took 2nd place at the category 17 Essen quadrangular, =3rd behind Veselin Topalov and Boris Gelfand at the category 18 NAO Masters in Cannes, and 2nd at the category 16 Borowski tournament behind Vadim Zvjaginsev, also winning that year’s edition of Dortmund, which doubled as a Candidates tournament to select a challenger for Classical World Champion Kramnik.
 He maintained his good form into 2003 and onwards to the extent that won the Category 20 Linares ahead of Kramnik and Kasparov, placed 3rd behind Nigel Short and Judit Polgar at the Category 17 “Talent and Courage” GM tournament in Hungary, and placed 2nd in the 2004 edition of Linares (also category 20).

-Shortly after his near-miss at winning the World Championship match against Kramnik (see below), Lékó came 2nd at the category 19 Wijk an Zee Corus Chess (2004) behind Anand and then won the Corus Chess Tournament (2005) ahead of Anand, Topalov and Kramnik.
+Shortly after his near-miss at winning the World Championship match against Kramnik (see below), Lékó came 2nd at the category 19 Wijk aan Zee Corus (2004) behind Anand and then won the Corus Chess Tournament (2005) ahead of Anand, Topalov and Kramnik.
 Lékó thus became the fifth player to win what were then the "big three" annual super tournaments, namely Corus, Linares, and Dortmund.
 In 2004, he also won the Petrosian Memorial Tournament with 4/6 ahead of Peter Svidler on tiebreak, and half a point ahead of Kasparov, Anand, Etienne Bacrot and Rafael Vaganian.
 He experienced something of a hiatus in terms of results until 2006, when he won the 1st Tal Memorial (2006).
 In 2007, he placed =2nd behind Kramnik, while in 2008, he again won at Dortmund, and then came 2nd at Dortmund (2009).
 There followed a longer hiatus in leader board results, broken only by a medals winning performance at the Russian Team Championships (see below) and 2nd place in the 20th Sigeman & Co Chess Tournament (2012) behind Fabiano Caruana and =3rd at Dortmund (2012), a half point behind Sergey Karjakin and Caruana.
-Most recently he placed 5th at the category 20 Tata Steel (2013).
+More recently he placed 5th at the category 20 Tata Steel (2013), =3rd at the category 19 Dortmund (2013) and =2nd at Dortmund Sparkassen Chess Meeting (2014).

 Lékó’s good form in tournaments did not carry over into his early assaults on the FIDE World Championship.
 The 19-year old was seeded directly into round two of the FIDE World Championship Knockout Tournament (1999) that was staged in Las Vegas.
 He won his first match against Christian Bauer, but lost in the 3rd round to Sergei Movsesian.
 His next attempt was a repeat of the first.
 Seeded directly into the 2nd round of the FIDE World Championship Knockout Tournament (2000) played in New Delhi and Tehran, Lékó defeated Sergey Volkov, but then lost in an extended tiebreaker to defending FIDE World Champion, Alexander Khalifman.
 He also lasted the first two rounds of the FIDE World Championship Knockout Tournament (2001) played in Moscow, losing to then-six time Armenian champion, Ashot Anastasian, in the second round.

 Lékó placed 7th in the 2008-2009 Grand Prix series, and as he did not compete in the World Cup (2009), he did not qualify for the Candidates tournament of matches that were eventually held in Kazan in 2011.
 There followed a disastrous result at the World Cup (2011), when he was eliminated in the first round – and from the 2013 World Championship cycle - by the young US GM Samuel Shankland.
 His 2014 campaign for the World Championship started modestly at the FIDE Grand Prix London (2012) when he placed outright 5th with 6/11, starting his GP points tally with 80 points.
-At his next Grand Prix events, the FIDE Grand Prix Tashkent (2012) and the FIDE Grand Prix Zug (2013), he scored even more modest totals of 5.5/11 (+1 -1 =9) and 5/11 (+0 -1 =10) placing =7th on both occasions, and adding 50 GP points from each event to his tally to make a 3-event total of 180, all but ending his chances to finish in the top 2 and thereby qualify for the 2014 Candidates Tournament.
+In his remaining Grand Prix events, the FIDE Grand Prix Tashkent (2012), the FIDE Grand Prix Zug (2013) and the FIDE Grand Prix Beijing (2013), he scored totals of 5.5/11 (+1 -1 =9) (7th place), 5/11 (+0 -1 =10) (=7th place) and 6/11 (+1 =10) (=3rd place), adding a total of 200 GP points to make a best-of-3-event total of 230, ending his chances to finish in the top 2 and thereby qualify for the 2014 Candidates Tournament.
+He had a chance to qualify for the Candidates via the World Cup (2013) for which he qualified by reason of his rating; he defeated Norwegian GM Leif Erlend Johannessen in the first round but in one of the shocks of the round, he lost to Peruvian #1 Julio Ernesto Granda Zuniga in the second round.

 <Classical>: In 2000, he defeated Alexander Khalifman in match play in Budapest by 4.5-1.5.